 |Optimized for your pupilar distance to maximize your field of view||✅||✅||✅|

 |Pupilar distance optimized for your prescription||✅||✅||✅||✅|

 Impression Freesign 3

-The Impression Freesign 3 from Rodenstock is the very high-end progressive lens model.
+The Impression Freesign 3 from Rodenstock is a very high-end progressive lens model.
 It combines Rodenstock´s exclusive features like the DNEye PRO Technology to further enhance your field of view.